 At 0619 hours the enemy submarine sank beneath the waves.
 She had been scuttled by her crew to prevent capture.
 The submarine turned out to be the Evangelista Torricelli (Capitano di Corvetta (Lt.Cdr.)
 Salvatore Pelosi).

 0647 hours - The destroyers then made off for the Gulf of Tajura as ordered to search for another enemy submarine but then the Italian Commanding Officer stated that it had been his submarine that had been attacked there the day before.
-HMS Kandahar and HMS Kingston then set course for Aden to land the survivors while HMS Kharthoum resumed the Perim patrol.
-She was lost later the same day (see above).
+HMS Kandahar and HMS Kingston then set course for Aden to land the survivors (They arrived later the same day) while HMS Kharthoum resumed the Perim patrol.
+She was lost later the same day.

 You can help improve officers Francis Duppa Miller's page

 Click here to Submit events/comments/updates for this officer.